Mullins hits 2 HRs, leading Harvey, Orioles over Yankees 4-2

 Deivi García (0-1) was recalled from the Yankees’ alternate training site to make the start.
 The 21-year-old right-hander made his major league debut on Aug.
 30, 2020, against the Mets, finishing the year 3-2 with a 4.98 ERA in six starts.

 Garcia allowed a home run to Mullins on his second pitch of the game that traveled onto Eutaw Street.
 The Orioles extended the lead to 2-0 on an RBI double by Freddy Galvis in the second.
-Galvis then had to come out of the game with left adductor soreness.
+Galvis then had to come out of the game with a left groin strain and is day-to-day.

 García recovered and allowed two runs and three hits with four strikeouts and three walks over four innings.
+García was optioned to the alternate site after the game.

+“It was definitely a learning experience here and a competitive one, too,” Garcia said through an interpreter.
+“I felt like I had to battle every single pitch.”

 Mullins hit another solo home run in the seventh off Justin Wilson.